ghimiresunil/LLM-PowerHouse-A-Curated-Guide-for-Large-Language-Models-with-Custom-Training-and-Inferencing/Articles/NLP/Tokenization/README.md

     - Example:
         - The word "refactoring" can be split into the subwords "re", "factor", and "ing".
         - The word "uninteresting" can be split into the subwords "un", "inter", "est", and "ing".
-        - The word "outperform" can be split into the subwords "out", "per", "form", and "ing".
+        - The word "outperforming" can be split into the subwords "out", "per", "form", and "ing".

 # Byte Pair Encoding (BPE)
 - BPE is a subword tokenization algorithm that breaks down words into smaller units by merging the most common pairs of characters.
 It has been used in GPT-2 and RoBERTa, which are large language models.